 BEST OF TUSCANY TOUR FROM FLORENCE

 All of the tours are from Florence.
-This Tour of Tuscany offers a great guided tour of Siena.
+This Tour of Tuscany offers a great guided tour of Siena and other great cities in Tuscany.

 I hope this helps you plan your one day in Siena!

 If you have one week in Italy it is possible to visit lots of cities.
-We started in Venice with a Romantic Venice getaway.
+We started with one of the most romantic cities in Italy….
+Venice with a Romantic Venice getaway, it was perfect.
 Then headed to Florence, Pisa and Lucca, and Siena.
-After visiting Tuscany we headed to Gaeta, Naples, Capri , the Amalfi Coast, and Pompeii.
+After visiting Tuscany we headed to Gaeta, Naples, Capri, the Amalfi Coast, and Pompeii.

 Free Italy Guide